 2020 was quite a year, but things are starting to look brighter, with optimistic design, soothing colour palettes, and activist-infused design paving the way for a more positive and confident future.
 Perhaps graphic design can’t change the world, but it can certainly change how we see it.

 Read on to discover the emerging trends that are set to define graphic design in 2021.
-Don't miss the latest trending graphics and templates on Envato Elements too.
+You can find even more graphic design trends on the Envato Blog.
+And don't miss the latest trending graphics and templates on Envato Elements too.